rayrutjes/wc-order-search-admin/readme.txt

 This plugin will create exactly one record per order to index.
 We index every order that is not flagged as trashed.

 == Installation ==

+The plugin has been tested with WooCommerce 2.x & 3.x

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.